zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 The MNAME field from the SOA record of a zone is supposed to contain the master name server for that zone.
-The hostname of the MNAME field may not be listed among the delegated name servers, but should still be authoritative for the zone.
+The hostname of the MNAME field may not be listed in the NS records in the zone among the delegated name servers, but should still be authoritative for the zone.
 MNAME may be used for other services such as DNS NOTIFY described in [RFC1996].

 [RFC1035], section 3.3.13, specifies that "the *domain-name* of the name server that was the original or primary source of data for this zone".